 On July 11, 1942, Anne wrote this about her new home on the Prinsengracht, “It may be damp and lopsided, but there’s probably not a more comfortable hiding place in all Amsterdam.
 No, in all of Holland”.

 In the courtyard behind Anne’s hiding place is a large garden with a massive chestnut tree.
-When we took this picture, the tree was in full bloom.
+The tree was in full bloom when this photo was taken.
 Anne spent much time staring out a small window at the sky, birds and this chestnut tree.
-She wrote about this tree three times, the last time being on May 13, 1944.
+This tree is mentioned three times in her diary, the last time being on May 13, 1944.
 She wrote, “Our chestnut tree is in full bloom.
 It’s covered with leaves and is even more beautiful than last year.”
-Today, her tree is protected by the Support Anne Frank Tree Foundation.
+Today, “Anne’s” tree is protected by the Support Anne Frank Tree Foundation.

-The four main canals, which were built in the 1600′s, still flow into the Amstel River.
-Much like in Venice, rising water and flooding is constantly eroding the soil upon which the houses are built.
-And with climate change, the sea level is rising which has two out of three people in the Netherlands living below sea level.
+The four main canals, which were built in the 1600’s, still flow into the Amstel River.
+Much like in Venice, rising water and flooding is constantly eroding the soil beneath the houses.
+And with climate change, the higher sea levels now have two out of three people in the Netherlands living below sea level.

 The other outstanding feature of Amsterdam’s downtown core is the variety of stately towers on all the old buildings.

-These impressive towers sit atop the Magna Plaza, which back in 1900 was Amsterdam’s main Post Office building.
+These impressive towers sit atop the Magna Plaza, Amsterdam’s main Post Office building back in 1900.
 Today, it is a shopping center, but shopping center aside, the beautiful building features excellent examples of neo-Gothic and neo-Renaissance designs.

 Beyond the old architecture that surrounds you in Amsterdam, another big standout is, of course, the bicycle culture.
 Bikes line the fences and walls everywhere.